 The reason?
 A problem affects a large chunk of your employees (depending on the scale) and their productivity.

-Since a ‘problem’ has far more impact, it’s important for an IT person to asses what’s not seen and take a customer-first approach.
+Since a ‘problem’ has far more impact, it’s important for an IT person to assess what’s not seen and take a customer-first approach.
 Re-prioritize problems (& related incidents) based on business and operations impact and don’t view it just from IT service desk’s lens.
 Look for incidents with similar causes, and group them into similar buckets.

 Here’s an example